Shady-Unknown/ae-thicc-launcher/README.md

 ### Smart Explorer & Downloader
 *   **Integrated Catalog:** Instantly search through the entire SteamRIP database with a lightning-fast auto-completing search bar.
-*   **Cloudflare Bypass:** A stealthy, built-in headless browser handles Cloudflare challenges automatically, so your downloads never get stuck.
+*   **Cloudflare Bypass:** A stealthy, built-in browser handles Cloudflare challenges automatically whenever possible, so your downloads never get stuck.
-*   **Smart Resolver:** Automatically resolves and fetches direct download links from hosters like MegaDB, Pixeldrain, Buzzheavier, Qiwi, Gofile, and FileDitch.
+*   **Smart Resolver:** Automatically resolves and fetches direct download links from hosters.
 *   **Auto-Extraction & Installation:** Games are downloaded, automatically extracted, and neatly placed into your designated "Watched Folders".

 ### Advanced Library Management
-*   **Orphan Recovery:** Found an old SteamRIP folder?
+*   **Orphan Recovery:** Found an old folder?
 The launcher can automatically scan it, fetch the correct metadata from the web, and populate it into your library.
 *   **Update Checker:** Compares your local game version against the web version.
-If a new patch or update is available, it notifies you and helps you download the patch files directly.
+If a new update is available, it notifies you and helps you download the games directly (no patch files supported now, unless specified by the host game's page)
 *   **Digital Store Links:** Automatically grabs official Steam and GOG store links so you can check out the official pages.

 ### Savegames Manager